Kawoogie/debounce_interrupt/README.md

 ## About The Project
 DebounceLib is an Mbed OS library for debouncing switches.
 It provides a simple way to debounce a switch connected to a specified pin and triggers a callback function when the switch state changes and remains stable for a specified debounce time.
 - Debounces a switch connected to a specified pin.
-- Triggers a callback function when the switch state is stable. - Configurable debounce time.
+- Triggers a callback function when the switch state is stable.
+- Configurable debounce time.
+- Supports both momentary and bi-stable switches.

+Notes about the repository:
 - The `DebounceIntrptLib.h` and `DebounceIntrptLib.cpp` files contain the split library code with detailed Doxygen-style comments.
-- The `README.md` file provides a description of the library, installation instructions, usage example, API documentation, and license information, formatted for posting on GitHub.
+- The `README.md` file provides a description of the library, installation instructions, usage example, and API documentation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>